 Hamsters are small rodents that are often the first pet of young children.
 They live up to two years, although they can live a little longer in some cases.
 They are nocturnal, which means that they are active at night.

 Some species, like the Russian dwarf hamster, live in groups, whereas the Syrian hamster is something of a loner, and a single adult will usually live in a burrow on its own.
 When keeping pet hamsters, it is best to try and replicate these familial groups, so if you want multiple hamsters in a single community, you should consider a breed like the Russian dwarf, and if you only have the inclination for a single dwarf, this is another good reason to opt for the Syrian.

 Hamster Handling Tips

-Although the species of hamster can dictate how friendly it is, and how likely it is to bite your fingers, other factors are more important.
+Although the species of hamster can dictate how friendly it is, other factors are more important.
 For example, the more often you handle a hamster, the more comfortable it will be being held.
 So, get your hamster out of the cage and spend some quality time with it if you want to raise a well-adjusted and friendly little rodent.

 - More about that here: How to Hold a Hamster Correctly (with Pictures & Videos)

 As well as looking for a Syrian hamster, you can take some steps to help ensure that you pick a friendly hamster.
 Ensure it’s healthy because an unhealthy hamster is more likely to feel threatened and like it needs to defend itself by biting.
 While a degree of healthy caution is perfectly normal in a small animal like a hamster, if one scurries away at the first sign of noise or as soon as you get near the cage, this could mean that it will take a lot more effort to tame, even with time.

 Although gender is not really an indication of friendliness, anecdotal evidence from owners suggests that males tend to be friendlier and less aggressive than females.